basho/riak_crdt_cookbook/counters/README.md

 To escape this prompt, hit `<Ctrl>-g`, then enter "q" at the "user switch command" prompt and press return.
 You should get back to your original shell if you do this.

-### Map-Reducing time!
+### Time to MapReduce!

-Now, we're ready to go map-reducing!
+Now, we're ready to go MapReduce-ing!

 First, open up "mr_sum.json" just to see what the query looks like.
 Firstly, the string for "input" specifies which bucket to fetch keys from.
 This is inefficient in production, but is perfect for this example, as it's really simple.
-The list in "query" specifies an ordered list of steps for the map-reduce engine to perform.
+The list in "query" specifies an ordered list of steps for the MapReduce engine to perform.
 This one firstly maps with `value/3` and then reduces with `sum/2`.

 > Note: Providing a bucket name to a MapReduce task is very inefficient (it causes a keyscan).
 In production, there are other, better ways to select bucket-key pairs as inputs, the most efficient of which is to pass in a list of bucket-key pairs.